koyopro/accella/packages/accel-record/README.md

 // src/models/user.ts
 import { ApplicationRecord } from "./applicationRecord.js";

-class UserModel extends ApplicationRecord {
+export class UserModel extends ApplicationRecord {
   // Define a method to get the full name get fullName(): string {
     return `${this.firstName} ${this.lastName}`;